Quamatic/aether/website/docs/react.md

   </TabItem>
 </Tabs>

-Specifying the dependencies as a second argument of any middleware function will keep it reactive:
+However, the package allows you to the specify dependencies as a second argument of any middleware function that will keep it reactive:

 <Tabs groupId="package-manager">
   <TabItem value="wally" label="luau" default>